 Where are we in Guatemala?

-Utopia Eco Hotel is about 284 km from Guatemala City, 11 km from Lanquin and approximately 3 km from Semuc Champey.
-Our land extends about 700 feet / 220 meters along the Cahabon River.
-This access to the river is great for tubing, relaxing on the rocks or taking a short walk down the riverside path to a nearby swimming hole.
+Utopia Eco Hotel is about 284 km from Guatemala City, 11 km from Lanquín and approximately 3 km from Semuc Champey.
+Our land extends about 220 meters along the Cahabón River, offering many access points to enjoy the fresh water where you are invited to go for a tube, relax on the rocks, or take a short walk along the riverside path to a nearby swimming hole.

 Getting to Utopia

 There are a few different ways to get to Utopia Eco Hotel, so it is always worth looking around for the best option that suits you and your budget.
 Here are some helpful tips to get you started...

 Check with your current accommodation for direct shuttles to Lanquín, the nearest town to Utopia.

 For your safety, avoid purchasing shuttle tickets to your next destination directly on the bus or on the street.
 Often times they will charge you with no intention of actually providing the service.
 We recommend buying your tickets in your hotel or with a travel agency.

 To make your arrival here at the hotel as comfortable as possible, please let us know from where in Guatemala you will be arriving from and what type of transportation you will use (private car, tourist shuttle, or public bus).
 If needed, we will arrange pick up from Lanquín; free for bookings of 2 nights or more, Q25 ($3 USD.) for 1 night stay only.

 * For a little more comfort, private transportation can be arranged for your arrival and/or departure - contact us

 There are several shuttles and tour operators that work out of Antigua, offering daily shuttles to Lanquín.
 This should cost around Q250 ($32 USD.).